 Giant ships that can barely maneuver into the port, laden with thousands of tons of shipping containers.
-These ships come and go all day and night traveling from country-to-country to deliver goods and handle bulk package shipping.
+These ships come and go all day and night traveling from country to country to deliver goods and handle bulk package shipping.
 It's a time-honored tradition in inventory management techniques and a vital tool for manufacturers to calculate their sell through rate.

 Your products could be on one of those ships if you adopt bulk shipping for your business, particularly if you list your business through a wholesale directory or wholesale marketplace.
-We'll help you understand how bulk shipping works, the costs associated with it, and the things to look for when picking a shipper so you avoid shipping issues.
+We'll help you understand how bulk shipping works, the costs associated with it, and what to look for when picking a shipper so you avoid shipping issues.

 What Are Bulk Shipments?

 Bulk shipments are a form of mass shipping where large quantities of goods are loaded onto shipping vessels without packaging.
 These shipments are usually transported in large, metal shipping containers on-deck and in the hold of a ship.
 They make long journeys across the ocean and must be able to endure a lengthy trip.
 These shipments certainly aren't a good choice for just in time inventory shipments.
 They are often good eCommerce shipping solutions for the B2B business model and those selling wholesale.